clemensfiedler/academic-kickstart/content/publication/asymmetric_firms.md

 +++
-title = "A publication title, such as title of a paper"
+title = "Should we Intervene in the Demand of Firms in the Software Market?"

 # Date first published.
 date = "2013-07-01"